 While no single operating model is applicable to every company’s business requirements and cultural development needs, there are common mission-critical attributes of an operating model transformation:

-- Customer Centricity.
 Companies must spend more time exploring new business opportunities and relationships with customers.
 Voice of the Customer is important, but in this economy they are not always talking and expressing their needs and changing preferences.
 The knowns can be factored into the transformation sauce.
-A capability must exist to integrate the unknown and emerging requirements, and they must either be defined for the customer, predicted, or quickly adapted into transformation initiatives.
+A capability must exist to integrate the unknown and emerging requirements, and they must either be defined for the customer, predicted, or quickly identified and adapted into transformation initiatives.
+Winning is a new game of out front thinking and first responder actions.

 This is not by any means the full design guide for operating transformations.
 However, it provides a good starting point for testing and calibrating an operating model transformation strategy up front, thereby flushing out many of the largest detractors to success.